2017 Mongolian presidential election: Opinion polls

-Use of blank vote as strategic voting
+Blank vote as strategic voting

-With the election being the first time a second round was needed, it became apparent the electoral law was imprecise on the rule of campaigning in between the two rounds.
-The lack of clear rule was interpreted by the General Election Commission (GEC) as an interdiction on political campaign.
-Sainkhuugiin Ganbaatar, who narrowly missed the second round, began a campaign calling to cast a blank vote, so as to have none of the remaining candidate reach the 50% threshold needed, leading to a new election.
+With the election being the first time a second round was needed, it became apparent that the electoral law was imprecise on the rules of campaigning in between the two rounds.
+The lack of a clear rule was interpreted by the General Election Commission (GEC) as an interdiction on political campaign.
+Sainkhuugiin Ganbaatar, who narrowly missed the second round, began a "White Choice" (Цагаан сонголт) campaign calling to cast a blank vote, so as to have none of the remaining candidates reach the 50% threshold needed, leading to a new election.
+During a press conference on 30 June, Ganbaatar stated that if new elections are held, the MPRP leadership will nominate new candidates.
 While not a campaign for a candidate per se, this was nonetheless ruled by the GEC as an electoral campaign, and thus forbidden.

-In the second round, 99,494 blank votes were gathered, totalling 8.23% of the total of valid votes, failing close to the intended result by a few thousand votes.
+In the second round, 99,494 blank votes were gathered, totalling 8.24% of the total of valid votes, falling close to the intended result by a few thousand votes.
+The share of blank votes rose by around 7% in the second round of voting.